 Here are a few things you must do to prepare your RV for long-term storage properly!

 The fridge and freezer can grow mold when not properly cleaned and emptied.
 The spores can then spread to other areas of the RV, ruining what was once a beautiful and functional vehicle.

 Defrost the freezer and remove all the food from the freezer and fridge, including condiments.
 Wipe them out with a bleach and water mixture to kill any lingering bacteria.
 Leave the doors open until the water has completely dried.
 Check the gasket seals on both the fridge and the freezer and wipe them out, as these can sometimes become dirty over months of frequent use.

-Since RV storage is usually open to the outdoors, you’ll want to make sure that you do everything possible to prevent mice or rats from getting into your vehicle and making a home there.
-Before storing, making sure you:
+Since RV storage is usually open to the outdoors, you’ll want to ensure that you do everything possible to prevent mice or other pests from getting into your vehicle and making a home there.

 - Pull out all drawers and wipe them out.
 Crumbs can fall into the space behind drawers, so pulling out the drawers and wiping behind them helps to get an even deeper clean.

 - Wash down storage cupboards with a mild solution of dish detergent and water.

 - Clear out all edible food.
 Never leave any food stored in your RV, even if it is sealed.
 The smell can draw in animals.